nus-cs2103/website-base/schedule/week1/lecture.md

 ==This lecture is compulsory== to attend.

-Link for the slides will be added here after the lecture.
+Link for the slides will be ~~added here~~ uploaded to IVLE after the lecture.